ibm-cloud-docs/mobilefoundation-sw/getting-started.md

 | E0Q8ZLL | IBM {{site.data.keyword.mobilefoundation_short}} Virtual Processor Core Annual SW Subscription & Support renewal 12 months |
 | D24Q1LL | IBM {{site.data.keyword.mobilefoundation_short}} Virtual Processor Core SW Subscription & Support Reinstatement 12 months |

 Make sure that your cluster meets the minimum scheduling capacity.
-All of the {{site.data.keyword.mobilefoundation_short}} components are deployed with 3 replicas each, hence it is recommended to have 3 Nodes.
+It is recommended to install {{site.data.keyword.mobilefoundation_short}} components with 3 replicas each.

 Elasticsearch is required if you install Analytics.
 Database (Db2) is required for all other {{site.data.keyword.mobilefoundation_short}} components.
 By default, all components are enabled for install.
 To selectively install components, modify the deployment values during install.